mohitsinghs/jsort/README.md

 ## Purpose

-I needed something to sort object keys quickly inside huge json files, so I put together this quickly.
+I needed something fast to sort object keys inside huge json files, so I put together this quickly.
+That job is done and now this dude lives in my system waiting for it's chance.

 ## Building